AlexShRz/alette-os/apps/marketing/docs/request-behaviour/mutation.md

 ## Preconfigured mutation behaviour
 1. Uses the `POST` HTTP method by default to send a request to the server.
 2. Is not executed on mount by default.
-3. Retries the request _once_ on failure if the returned error contains the `401` HTTP status.
+3. Retries the request _once_ if the thrown error contains the `401` HTTP status.
 4. Throws a `RequestFailedError` if the response returned from the server does not have a `2xx` HTTP status.
 5. Throws a `HttpMethodValidationError` if a mutation request was attempted with the `GET` HTTP method provided.

 :::warning
 Mutations are designed for modifying data on your backend.
-If you want to get server data without side effects on your backend, use [query](./query.md).
+If you want to get server data without modifying it on the backend, use [query](./query.md).
 :::

 ## Using mutation blueprint